pikatchu/closedsource/book/0035-the_escape.md

 Her heart raced.

-A man’s voice, calm but firm:
+A man's voice, calm but firm:

 “Gentoo!
 Stop it.
 Sit.”